david-hez-net/OpenTpCastUpdated/README.md

 # OpenTpCast Updated
-An updated script to support OpenTpCast for 6.12.25+rpt-rpi-v7 #1 SMP Raspbian Warning!
+An updated script to support OpenTpCast for 6.12.25+rpt-rpi-v7 #1 SMP Raspbian <br>
+Warning!
 This script supports the Realtek 8821AU chip only.
-If you have a device with the Realtek 8821DU chip, this script will not work for you.
-If you have compatible 8821DU, feel free to open an Issue or a PR and submit them.
+If you have a device with the Realtek 8821DU chip, this script will not work for you. <br>
+If you have compatible 8821DU, feel free to open an Issue or a PR and submit them. <br>

 ## Perquisites
 1. USB-to-LAN adapter [like this one](https://www.amazon.com/UGREEN-Network-Ethernet-Supports-Nintendo/dp/B00MYTSN18/ref=sr_1_11?sr=8-11)